The runaway success of Amazon Echo voice-controlled speakers has put the smart home at the centre of everyday modern

 A 2015 Barclays report states that people would pay an extra £3,310 for a new home that comes fully equipped with the latest technology, such as smart heating systems and appliances.

 What’s more, smart tech is an important consideration for those trying to get on the ladder.
-A 2017 Barclays survey found around half of people planning to buy in the coming 5 years were interested in smart tech like solar panels and smart security
+In 2017 Barclays found that around half of people planning to buy in the coming 5 years were interested in smart home tech and smart security.

 3. Say goodbye to left-on lights

 It’s a nagging feeling when you’ve left the house in a rush and you can’t remember whether you turned the lights off or not.
 Smart home tech has a solution – smart lightbulbs.

 Philips Hue Smart Lightbulbs pair with an app, so you can switch them on and off using your phone.
 Whether you’re at work or busy with errands, you can make sure everything is off and save some energy.

 When you’re at home, create the ideal atmosphere with 16 million colours to choose from.
 Whether it’s game night, movie night or just catching up with your favourite soaps, find the perfect settings and then save them to use again later.

 4. It can make cooking and shopping easier

 If there’s one room in the house where you need a helping hand, it’s the kitchen.
 Thanks to the latest smart fridges and increasingly clever Amazon Alexa Skills, smart kitchen tech is on the rise.

 Tap twice on the Instaview door on the LG GSX960NSAZ Smart Fridge Freezer so you can view what’s inside without opening the door and connect to LG’s ThinQ app to adjust your fridge’s settings when you’re out and about.